Get-AppRoleAssignment

 DESCRIPTION

 This function queries Microsoft Graph to retrieve all app role assignments for Microsoft Graph API permissions across all service principals in the tenant.
 It provides a comprehensive view of which applications have which Microsoft Graph permissions assigned.
 The function performs the following operations: 1.
 Retrieves the Microsoft Graph service principal information (appId: 00000003-0000-0000-c000-000000000000) 2.
-Fetches all app role assignments using automatic pagination 3.
+Fetches all app role assignments using automatic pagination with optimized $select query 3.
 Builds a comprehensive lookup table mapping permission IDs to friendly names 4.
 Enriches assignments with human-readable permission names and types 5.
 Groups assignments by principal (service principal/application) 6.
 Returns streamlined objects optimized for analysis and reporting Permission Types Included:

 • Application Permissions (appRoles): App-only permissions without user context